Call for free vitamins for children

 But she warned people should feel "profoundly ashamed" of what she says is a "very worrying picture" of children's health.

-And she said the UK lags behind many other European countries.'Not just about poverty'
+And she said the UK lags behind many other European countries.

 Under the current scheme, children aged six months to four years are eligible for free vitamins if their parents are on benefits.